Purpose of Community Engagement Course designation

-The Community Engagement Course designation assists students in identifying courses that provide opportunities to connect academic learning and theory with issues and applications in the community, supports important aspects of Metro’s institutional mission and commitments, and contributes to larger institutional accreditation processes, including the Carnegie Community Engagement Classification.
+The Community Engagement Course designation assists students in identifying courses that provide opportunities to connect academic learning and theory with issues and applications in the community, supports important aspects of Metro State’s institutional mission and commitments, and contributes to larger institutional accreditation processes, including the Carnegie Community Engagement Classification.

-Courses with the Community Engagement Designation are reviewed on a 5-year cycle starting in 2019.
+Courses with the Community Engagement Designation are reviewed on a 5-year cycle.
 Faculty that have made substantive changes to the curriculum where the designation is no longer warranted, please notify the Institute for Community Engagement and Scholarship at email@example.com.

 Guiding Principles for Quality Community Engaged Learning

 All submissions will be reviewed based on the following guiding principles:

 - Clear relation between the community engagement strategies/activities and the course learning objectives

 - Description of community-engaged learning component in course syllabus

 - Sufficient time on community engagement tasks to warrant designation